nofusscomputing/centurion_erp/docs/projects/centurion_erp/index.md

 | | Kubernetes | :x: |  _[see #999](https://github.com/nofusscomputing/centurion_erp/issues/999)_ |

 To find out what we are working on now please view the [Milestones](https://github.com/nofusscomputing/centurion_erp/milestones) on Github.

+## Licencing

+Centurion ERP is released under the GNU Affero General Public License (AGPL-3.0-only).

+The AGPL guarantees full access to the source code, with the freedom to use, modify, and extend the system as needed.
+Unlike other licenses, the AGPL ensures that improvements made are shared back with the community.
+This protects users from vendor lock-in and ensures that Centurion ERP remains transparent, auditable, and community-driven over the long term.

+A common concern with this and similar licences, is the idea of “having to share code.”
+This often causes confusion and leads decision makers to opt away from using software with these conditions.
+This confusion generally stems from a lack of understanding of what the "sharing code" means.
+Simply put, any modification that is made to Centurion, not your data (which is anything you enter into Centurion ERP once it's installed); is what is shared with the community.
+This condition in particular enforces that any improvements anyone makes then become available for everyone, strengthening Centurion ERP as a product.

+Finally, if Centurion’s licence were ever changed to something more restrictive, the community can always fork the last AGPL release.
+This safeguard ensures that Centurion ERP — or its successor forks — will always remain free and open.

+!!! example
+    Company ACME has decided to use Centurion ERP.
+They are a manufacturing company.
+Centurion is missing the manufacturing features.
+So company ACME requires a software developer (or someone skilled enough) to extend Centurion ERP with the features required.
+ACME then deploys Centurion ERP with the features they added to Centurion ERP.
+In addition, **ALL** of the work the software developer does "must" be publically available (AGPL requirement).

+    Now company Homewares comes along whom is also a manufacturer.
+They see that Centurion ERP has the manufacturing features, thanks to ACME company.
+However in this case, Homewares company wants to add additional features. to do this they fork ACME companies work and add the new features.
+Again they share all of the work they did.

+    Now there are two different manufacturing "feature sets".
+ACME can if they choose, use Homewares manufacturing "features" or they can stick to their own, which also incldues ONLY extending their own manufacturing "features".